czoczo/dotman/README.md

 # Less talk, more action!

-In Underneath demo I use dotman to download bash, mc, screen and vim configs using file copies method.
-Then I alter it to git install method.
-Dotman has following file structure in connected git repository:
+In underneath demo dotman is used to download bash, mc, screen and vim configs using file copies method.
+Then it's used to switch to git install method.
+Dotman iserver has following file structure in connected git repository:

 ```
 .